 Our team reads domestic meters every three months (90-92 days), and commercial meters monthly (29-31 days).
 This is so we can issue accurate accounts for water usage.

 Accessing the water meter

 You'll usually find the water meter in a front corner of your property on the boundary line.
 Please make sure your meter clear of trees and shrubs to allow our meter readers clear access.

 If you’d like to keep your gate locked, please buy a Power and Water padlock (with a fully-refundable deposit), so we can access your property to read the meter.
-To arrange a padlock, please visit one of our customer service centres.
+To arrange a padlock, please contact us.